fagia/gitlab-playground/README.md

 #### Trigger service-tests after successful hello-world project builds

-Now edit again the *.gitlab-ci.yml* file in the 'service-tests' project and replace its exisiting content with the following:
+Now edit again the `.gitlab-ci.yml` file in the `service-tests` project and replace its exisiting content with the following:

     stages:
         - service tests